variantstudios/greeleydowntown.com/_signature_events/blarney-block.md

 ---
-title: 'Blarney on the Block & 1st National Bank Blarney Parade'
+title: 'Blarney on the Block & 1st National Bank Blarney Parade 2017'
 description: >-
   Enjoy a St. Patrick's Day celebration with "small-town" family -friendly fun!
   The event starts at 2pm with Irish Step Dancing from the Moriarty School of